Power Blade: Localization

 Power Blade is a reworked and localized version of the Japanese Family Computer game Power Blazer, which was released also by Taito on April 20, 1990.
 The original title for North America was Power Mission, after reworking the game they went with the name Power Blade.
 The reworking included a complete overhaul of the levels, a change of the look of the main character from a cartoon–like robot to an Arnold Schwarzenegger look–alike, and a significant improvement in gameplay controls.
 Other changes included the addition of agents who needed to be tracked down in each stage, power-ups that allowed you to throw multiple boomerangs, the ability to throw your boomerang in any direction, and a power suit that can be equipped by the player.

 The title screen of the game features a picture of NOVA that closely resembles promotional images of Schwarzenegger in the 1984 film The Terminator.
 The box art, created by graphic artist Mike Winterbauer, also features a similar portrayal of NOVA.
 According to Winterbauer, "a certain movie star's lawyers" sent him a very unpleasant letter regarding the painting used for the cover.
 Winterbauer was able to prove that he had used a photograph of himself for reference and received no further unpleasant letters.

-Reception

 Power Blade first received coverage in the Western markets when it was first displayed at the Summer 1990 Consumer Electronics Show in Chicago.
 There, the game was called Power Mission and featured different character sprites from the finished version; Nintendo Power magazine called the game "mega action in the tradition of Mega Man II."

-It was the featured article and was on the cover in the April 1991 issue of Nintendo Power.
-It was also covered in the NES section of the November 1991 issue of the UK gaming magazine Mean Machines, where it received an 88% rating.
+Reception

+Power Blade garnered generally favorable reception from critics.
+Readers of Family Computer Magazine voted to give the game a 17.13 out of 30 score in a 1991 public poll.
+In 2009, IGN placed the title on their "Top 100 NES Games" list at #82.